Check out this simple guide to the 7 chakras that I contributed to for Nutritious Life!

 The sacral chakra is associated with the element of water, and it’s all about the flow of creativity and passion.
 “This chakra deals with our attachments and our aversions, and our likes and dislikes,” Finger says.
 As you can probably guess from its location in the pelvic region, it’s also linked to sensuality and sexuality.

 Excessive: hyper-sexual, easily giving into temptation

 Deficient: an inability to experience pleasure

 How to balance: Maintain a healthy sex life and show your body respect.
 Looking for new ways to fire up your sex life?
 If you live in Switzerland, arranging a threesome with an escort bern could be the solution you and your partner need.
 Exploring your sexuality is all about finding what turns you both on.
 For example, some couples prefer to watch other people pleasure themselves by tuning into a Cam site such as Babestation.
+Maybe your sex life is suffering because of sexual performance problems?
+This is not unusual, especially for men, who can suffer from problems such as erectile dysfunction or premature ejaculation that can have a negative impact on a couples' sex life.
+There are things that can help though, such as this natural supplement here.
 Just try to be honest and open with your partner, and great things should happen in the bedroom.

 3. The Solar Plexus Chakra (Manipura)

 “The third chakra is a lot about transformation,” explains Finger.
 “It’s how we’re not only able to metabolize our food, but metabolize our thoughts and our emotions so that we have this sense of individuality and independence in the world.”
 Located just above the navel and represented by the element of fire, when the third chakra is in balance, you’ll have a strong sense of autonomy, self-esteem, and the ability to persevere.